milselarch/ngrok-startup-bot/README.md

-Telegram bot to start and receive info about ngrok connections
+Setup a service to automatically startup ngrok connections, and this Telegram bot will tell you what the created ngrok connections are on startup + let you read what ngrok connections you have via the `/view_tunnels` command.

 This project uses python3.12